 Even though you’ll be tempted to give up and go home, it will behoove you to drink cocktails nearby until a “your table is ready” text comes through.
 Because once your elbows are on the table among the paper lanterns and teal walls, and crispy chicken, mushroom noodles, and lamb curry are working together like instruments in an orchestra, you’ll kick yourself for even considering walking away from a meal here.
 While you’re at it, go ahead and kick yourself for considering even walking away from the Campari-spiked jungle bird cocktail.

 There are so many different ingredients at play on this menu, and the sum of their parts is outstanding.
-If you come with a few others, start with the crunchy shrimp chips, turmeric net bread with lamb curry, and spicy, crispy frog legs that are more satisfying than chicken wings.
-Then, there are the rice dishes, mushroom pan mee noodles, and most importantly, the incredible fried chicken you’ll want to take to a deserted island.
-The shallots that made you cry when you walked in show up on nearly every entree, but in fried form - and they’re delicious.
+If you come with a few others, start with the turmeric net bread with lamb curry.
+Then, there are the rice dishes, mushroom pan mee noodles, and the incredible fried chicken you’ll want to take to a deserted island.
+The shallots that made you cry when you walked in show up on nearly every entree, but in fried form—and they’re delicious.

 Your friends who haven’t been here won’t be able to relate.
 “OK, sure, it’s fried rice, but it’s operating on another level that fried rice usually doesn’t compete at,” you might say to them after dinner.
 They’ll shrug between bites of celery, because in this elaborate vision, they’re eating dry crudite and listening to Sheryl Crow.
 Kedai Makan is like seeing the Grand Canyon, riding a roller coaster, or smoking weed: it’s hard to understand what the hype is all about until you experience it.
 Once you do, it’ll become clear that you just completed a Seattle rite of passage, and anyone who doesn’t get it will just have to go on this sambal and fried shallot-filled ride themselves.